SECURITY & STRATEGIC TRADE MANAGEMENT ACADEMY

 As a result of over two decades of research and field experience, the Center for International Trade and Security at the University of Georgia (CITS/UGA) developed the Security & Strategic Trade Management Academy in October 2006.

 Since that time, we have trained over 800 government officials, academics and industry representatives from 70 countries.
 However, in view of the expanding ambit of nonproliferation related trade controls, the program is now named the Security & Strategic Trade Management Academy.
 This Academy is a comprehensive forum for building expertise to design regulations and establish institutional procedures that help governments and industry safeguard their dual‐use technology from proliferating states and terrorist groups.
-The Fall 2017 session will be April 9 – 20, 2018.
+The Spring 2018 session will be April 9 – 20, 2018.
 Please see more information below and the attached registration form (SP2018).

 SECURITY AND STRATEGIC TRADE MANAGEMENT ACADEMY